core-api/python-client/docs/api-guide/document.md

 * `required` - A boolean indicating if this is a required parameter on the link.
 * `location` - A string describing how this parameter should be included in the outgoing request.
 * `description` - A string describing this parameter on the link.

+Note that the behaviour of the `location` attribute is defined at the transport level, rather than at the document level.
+See [the `HTTPTransport` documentation for more details][link-behaviour].

 ---